by Rebecca Raney

 A 30-year tour of hope and disaster

-Even after 30 years of working in the news business, sometimes I don't think I've had a very interesting life.
+Even after decades in the news business, sometimes I don't think I've had a very interesting life.
 Then I remember the fires, floods, plane crashes and murders, and I can see that I don't have much in common with the neighbors.

 I was 21 then, but I had been on my own since I was 17.
 When I got to the Golden State, I didn't have enough money to get a place to live.